viromelab/tracespipe/README.md

 ## 3. Running ##

-To run TRACES Pipeline, use the following commands in a Linux OS:
+To run TRACES Pipeline, use the following command:
 ```
 ./TRACESPipe.sh <parameters>
 ```
+There are many parameters and configurations that can be used.
+See the next section for more information about the usage.

 ## 4. Usage ##